 Any student who has previously attended Harper College and who is returning after an absence of one semester or more does not need to complete an application for readmission.
-If a student has attended any other educational institution since attending Harper, official transcripts must be supplied for all academic work taken.
+If a student has attended any other educational institution since attending Harper, official transcripts from each college attended must be supplied.
 Students dismissed from Harper for disciplinary reasons must be reviewed by Harper's vice president of student affairs.